CodingGarden/faqs/README.md

   * Most tools / utilities for linux are supported / work out of the box.
   * I can use a native Bash shell.
 * I can run Xcode and build / test iOS / mac apps without the need for any 3rd party tools / services.
 * I do creative things outside of coding.
-The Adobe Suite, Abelton live / logic pro all work flawlessly on my Mac.
+The Adobe Suite, Ableton live / logic pro all work flawlessly on my Mac.
 * If I want to use Windows / Linux, I can dual boot or use a virtual machine.

 ## Where are those `gss` and `gaa` git shortcuts defined?